 - Bake the whole thing

-What temperature should toffee bark be cooked to?
+What temperature should graham cracker toffee be cooked to?

 You for sure should use a candy thermometer when making any sort of toffee.
 You can get a simple candy thermometer on amazon.